CFG-Architect/cfg-architect.github.io/content/docs/articles/observer-problem.md

 In this basic scheme, there is no consciousness yet.
 No interpretation.
 No meaning.
 No “signal” as a separate node.
 No decoding of a signal.
 There is only interaction and change.

 From this follows the working definition:\
-**An observer is an object in which an impact is fixed as a change of state.**\
+**An observer is an object in which an impact is fixed as a change of state.**
-*(There is an open question here: whether a change of state requires “memory” – but that belongs to another branch of inquiry.)*

 Or, more briefly:\
 **an observer is a carrier of fixed interaction.**